 Many farms are finding unique ways to utilize their land and maximize revenue.
 As a professional vintner, brewer, distiller or a family farm owner adjusting to the times, there is no denying that Agritourism is flourishing in Virginia.

 VF&N’s Agritourism Law Group is a comprehensive suite of legal services in response to the changing needs of our region’s farms.
-Our attorneys have experience in the industry to include; a degree from Cornell University’s College of Agriculture and Life Sciences, Co-Presenter of “Agritourism as a Growth Initiative” at the National Local Government Attorneys conference and serving agritourism clients for over 20 years with a reputation of high-quality service and a shared passion for helping our clients thrive.
+Our team of Virginia’s agritourism lawyers have experience in the industry to include; a degree from Cornell University’s College of Agriculture and Life Sciences, Co-Presenter of “Agritourism as a Growth Initiative” at the National Local Government Attorneys conference and serving agritourism clients for over 20 years with a reputation of high-quality service and a shared passion for helping our clients thrive.

 Protect Your Investments and Legacy